weihangtan/weihangtan.github.io/hobbies.md

 ---

-**I really love traveling and swimming.
+**During my spare time, I love traveling and swimming.
 Seeing new places and enjoying nature are my favorite things to do.
-It's fun, exciting, and makes me feel alive!😁**
+It's fun and exciting!😁**

 <center>
 <img src="/images/btm.JPG">